-Climate Change - Refers to changes in long-term weather patterns caused by natural phenomena and human activities that alter the chemical composition of the atmosphere through the build-up of greenhouse gases which trap heat and reflect it back to the earth's surface.

-Slow Looking- "...the practice of observing detail over time to move beyond a first impression and create a more immersive experience with a text, an idea, a piece of art, or any other kind of object.
-It's a practice that clears a space for students to hold and appreciate the richness of the world we live in...Slow Looking fuels empathy and self-awareness..."
+Climate Change - Refers to changes in long-term weather patterns caused by natural phenomena and Civic Engagement - Involves "working to make a human activities that alter the chemical composition difference in the civic life of one's community and of the atmosphere through the build-up of greendeveloping the combination of knowledge, skills, valhouse gases which trap heat and reflect it back to ues and motivation to make that difference.
+It means the earth's surface. promoting the quality of life in a community, through both political and non-political processes."1 Civic Slow Looking- "...the practice of observing detail over engagement includes both paid and unpaid forms of time to move beyond a first impression and create political activism, environmentalism, and community a more immersive experience with a text, an idea, a and national service.
+Source - Link piece of art, or any other kind of object.
+It's a practice that clears a space for students to hold and appreci-Environmental Citizenship- Is a concept that arose ate the richness of the world we live in...Slow Looking in Canada and that has been adopted around the fuels empathy and self-awareness..." world.
+Initially created by Environment Canada, it comprises three main attributes:

-For a brief, but concise article about role of Slow Looking in the classroom and some suggested mini activities check out - Link
+For a brief, but concise article about role of Slow Looking in the classroom and some suggested mini 1.
+The idea that we are an integral part of our activities check out - Link environment.

-Urban Forest - Hamilton's urban forest includes all of the publiclγ and privatelγ-owned trees and supporting vegetation in the urban area.
-The urban forest includes more than Hamilton's natural areas.
-Individual trees and groups of trees along streets, in backγards, parks, and commercial areas in Hamilton's urban boundarγ are also part of the urban forest.
+Urban Forest - Hamilton's urban forest includes upon the way in which we care for our own all of the publicly and privately-owned trees and supporting vegetation in the urban area.
+The urban environment. forest includes more than Hamilton's natural areas.
+Individual trees and groups of trees along streets, in 3.
+The sense of responsibility that engenders positive action on behalf of the environment. backyards, parks, and commercial areas in Hamilton's In order to achieve these, the success of urban boundary are also part of the urban forest. environmental citizenship requires everyone's participation.
+This includes: